sanjaykmohanty/MechaCar_Statistical_Analysis/README.md

 In this T-test, p-value is 0.04168 which is less than 0.05.
 We reject the null hypothesis the that the PSI of Lot 3 is statistically different from the population mean of 1,500 pounds per square inch. **This lot might be the cause of production troubles and need more attention to find the issue.**

+## Study Design: MechaCar vs Competition

+In order to compare the performance of the MechaCar against the competition, we can refer to few different variables such as , fuel efficiency, horsepower, safety rating,carbon waste and emissions system.

+What metric or metrics are you going to test?
+The metrics are horsepower and highway fuel efficiencies.

+What is the null hypothesis or alternative hypothesis?
+H0: The means of fuel efficiency of all groups are equal.
+Ha: There is at least one mean that has different fuel efficiency from all other groups.

+What statistical test would you use to test the hypothesis?
+And why?
+Using a one-way ANOVA test would be a good fit for this analysis since we are working on a single variable with multiple groups.
+Here we can assign single dependent variable fuel efficiency means across a single independent variable horse power with multiple groups.
+Depends on p-value we can either we reject the null hypothesis, conclude that at least one of the means of fuel efficiency is different from all other groups.

+What data is needed to run the statistical test?

+Following data is needed to run this statistical test,
+- VIN number
+- Horse Power data
+- Fuel Efficiency data